Irish Life

-Irish Life Assurance plc, commonly known as Irish Life, is an Irish life assurance and pensions company.
-Irish Life has been part of the Great-West Lifeco group of companies since 2013, when the Irish Government sold the business.
-Prior to 2012, Irish Life was part of Permanent TSB.
+Irish Life Assurance plc, commonly known as Irish Life, is an Irish financial services group, providing private and workplace pensions, health insurance, protection, and investments to its customers.
+Irish Life has been part of the Great-West Lifeco group of companies since 2013, one of the world’s leading life assurance organisations.
+Irish Life is also a member of the Power Financial Corporation group of companies.

+Operations

+Today Irish Life is one of Ireland’s leading financial services groups, taking care of over 1.6 million customers, more than 1 in 3 adults in Ireland.

+Irish Life provides life and health insurance, pensions and investments to individuals as well as risk, defined contribution pension, health insurance and wellbeing solutions for employers and affinity groups.

+Irish Life Investment Managers (ILIM), is the appointed asset manager for the Irish Life Group.
+It is one of the largest managers of life assurance and pension assets in Ireland, entrusted with assets exceeding €131 billion (as of 31.12.2024) across a broad range of asset classes and investment solutions.

+The group is also a leading provider of financial advice in Ireland through its associate companies including Unio for wealth management advisory for personal and corporate clients and Cornmarket.

+Sponsorship

+Irish Life is a leading sponsor of health and wellbeing initiatives in communities across Ireland, with the goal of helping people to live healthier lives and build better futures.

+In 2015 Irish Life partnered with the GAA to develop the Irish Life GAA Healthy Clubs initiative.
+The programme helps GAA clubs support the holistic health of their members and the communities they serve.

+In 2022, the Group became the title sponsor of the Irish Life Dublin Marathon, Ireland’s largest and best-known annual marathon event.
+The sponsorship also covers the Dublin Race Series which consists of three races during the summer months building up in distance from a 10 km to a half marathon to prepare runners for the marathon in late October.

 History

-The Irish Life assurance company was created in 1939 with state assistance and concentrated on life assurance and investment products.
-By 1936, as a result of the Great Depression, many life assurance companies were technically insolvent.
-The four which merged to form Irish Life (and their dates of incorporation) were the City of Dublin Assurance (1925); Irish Life and General Assurance (1923); Irish National Assurance (1919); and Munster and Leinster Assurance (1929).
+The Irish Life assurance company was created in 1939 and concentrated on life assurance and investment products.

+In 1936, as a result of the Great Depression, many life assurance companies were technically insolvent.
+The four which merged to form Irish Life (and their years of incorporation) were the City of Dublin Assurance (1925); Irish Life and General Assurance (1923); Irish National Assurance (1919); and Munster and Leinster Assurance (1929).
 Later, some British companies shed their Irish operations and merged them into this new company.
 These were Prudential Assurance, Britannic Assurance, Liverpool Victoria, Pearl Assurance, and Refuge Assurance Company.
 The 1939 company followed the procedures of the Prudential, its largest component.
-The intention was to form a new company and then release its shares back on the market.
-However, other events in 1939 made shares in a life assurance company less attractive.
-The shares were finally sold in July 1991.

-In 1965, Irish Life entered the UK market and competed against its former parent, initially under its own name.
-Later, it acquired The City of Westminster Assurance.
-Irish Life and The City of Westminster Assurance closed for new business in the UK in 1996.
-This 'closed book' was sold to Chesnara for £47.5 million on 5 May 2005.